TotallyInformation/node-red-contrib-uibuilder/docs/nodes/uibuilder.md

 The `Instance Details` button opens a page with a summary of the configuration and web routes for this instance.

-The `Tech Docs` button opens the local copy of this documentation.
+The `Docs` button opens the local copy of this documentation.

 ### Info panel